CodingWithJiro/freecodecamp-html-travel-agency-page/README.md

 ![Learning Path](https://img.shields.io/badge/learning%20path-month%201-blue)
 ![Views](https://visitor-badge.laobi.icu/badge?page_id=CodingWithJiro.freecodecamp-html-travel-agency-page&left_text=repo%20views)

-## ℹ️ A Simple Travel Agency Landing Page
+## A Simple Travel Agency Landing Page

 ![Screenshot of the project](./screenshot.png)

 A **HTML-only landing page** for a fictional travel agency promoting tourism in the Philippines packed with destination highlights, clickable image links, and informative content designed to simulate a lightweight travel brochure-style website.
-Created as part of the [freeCodeCamp.org](https://www.freecodecamp.org/learn/full-stack-developer/) HTML5 free course.
+Created as part of the **[freeCodeCamp.org](https://www.freecodecamp.org/learn/full-stack-developer/)** HTML5 free course.

 ---

-## 🔍 Overview
+## Overview

 This landing page showcases the Philippines as a top travel destination.
 From the iconic beaches of **Boracay** to the stunning **Mayon Volcano** and **Siargao's coconut roads**, the page invites users to explore via linked images and clear descriptions.

 ---

-## ✨ Features
+## Features

 - Semantic HTML structure using `<header>`, `<main>`, `<article>`, `<figure>`, and `<footer>`
 - Image-based navigation to key tourist destinations